gwexploratoryaudits/brla_explore/B2Audits/README.md

 6. **No of Expected Ballots for Worst-Case Incorrect Election:** The scalar product of the risk schedule and the sample size vector, plus `(1-Total Risk)(max number of draws)`.
 In the absence of knowledge of the size of the election, this is a lower bound on the value, a sanity check.

 7. **Percentiles:** Desired percentile values may be computed from the stopping schedule and/or the risk schedule.

-To validate our mathematical approach and code we [*have computed*](https://github.com/gwexploratoryaudits/brla_explore/tree/master/B2Audits/Tables/Bravo_Verification_Table.pdf) the values of Table 1 of the [*BRAVO*](https://www.usenix.org/system/files/conference/evtwote12/evtwote12-final27.pdf) paper.
-The average of the absolute value of the fractional difference between our values and those obtained through simulations in the BRAVO paper is 0.13\%.

 ## Specification of an Audit.